elgs/yotta-node/README.md

 The motivation of creating the Yotta DB is that I was looking for something similar to Redis without installation as a heavy dependency.
 High performance is a concern in the design of Yotta DB.
-Most operations happen in a memory cache layer, and the cache is synchronized to the disk every second or when the cache is too large.
+Most operations happen in a memory cache layer, and the cache is synchronized to the disk every second if necessary or when the cache is too large.

 # Roadmap
 There are several things on my mind to do for Yotta DB: